Looking to expand or start a new business in Glendale?

-The City of Glendale understands the important relationship between the health of the business community and the maintenance of a high quality of life for its residents.
+The City of Glendale understands the importance of maintaining a thriving business community while upholding the high quality of life for its residents.
 For this reason, Glendale is committed to promoting and assisting in the success of our businesses.
 To achieve this goal, the City has developed a plan to promote, assist, retain and attract quality business in Glendale.
 Our programs assist businesses both large and small:

 1. Concierge Service

 The hallmark of Glendale's success in economic development has been its concierge-level customer service.
 Any business, from a small mom-and-pop shop to a major corporation receives one-on-one assistance from a seasoned project manager in the City.
-This concierge service culture has earned Glendale a priceless competitive advantage in attracting business.
+This concierge service culture has earned Glendale a priceless competitive advantage in business attraction.

 2. Site Selection Assistance

-Centrally located just north of Downtown Los Angeles, Glendale is one of the most convenient addresses in the region.
-The Economic Development team assists businesses looking for sites in Glendale with customized data.
+Centrally located just north of Downtown Los Angeles, Glendale is one of the most convenient locations in the region.
+The Economic Development team utilizes customized data to assist businesses looking for sites in Glendale.
 City staff escorts prospective companies on neighborhood tours, and arranges property visits with brokers and landlords.

 3. Business Recruitment